Jelaxsi/Coffee_Website/README.md

 # Coffee_Website
-This is a basic website created using HTML,CSS and JAVA
+This is a basic coffee website created using HTML,CSS and JAVA